freedomofpress/securedrop/docs/network_firewall.md

 On "Configure WAN Interface", enter the appropriate configuration for your network.
 Consult your local sysadmin if you are unsure what to enter here.
 For many environments, the default of DHCP will work and the rest of the fields can be left blank.
 Click Next.

 For "Configure LAN Interface", set the IP address and subnet mask of the Application Subnet for the LAN interface.
 Be sure that the CIDR prefix correctly corresponds to your subnet mask-- pfsense should automatically calculate this for you, but you should always check.
+In most cases, your CIDR prefix should be `/24`.
 Click Next.

 Set a strong admin password.
 We recommend generating a random password with KeePassX, and saving it in the Tails Persistent folder using the provided KeePassX database template.
 Click Next.